-In the event that rare plants or wildlife species are identified or suspected along the construction right-of-way during construction (e.g., during survey activities, prior to clearing and construction), follow the measures outlined below:
+In the event that rare plants or wildlife species are identified or suspected along the construction right-of-way during construction (e.g., during survey activities, prior to clearing and construction), contractor staff are to follow the measures outlined below:

 - Suspend work immediately in the vicinity of any newly discovered species of concern.
-Work at that location may not resume until the measures below are conducted. - Notify Manitoba Hydro Environmental Officer/Inspector - Flag or fence the area until the plant, wildlife species or community can be confirmed.
-Environmental Officer/Inspector may enlist a qualified biologist to assist with confirmation
+Work at that location may not resume until the measures below are conducted. - Notify Manitoba Hydro environmental officer / inspector - Flag or fence the area until the plant, wildlife species or community can be confirmed.
+MH environmental officer / inspector may enlist a qualified biologist to assist with confirmation